COSMOS-CTC-Cambridge/damtp-research-programming/modules/prototyping.md

 ### Exercise

-1. The previous code is available in the `codes/python` directory: go and try to run it with `mpirun -np 4` to double check the result is the same.
+1. The previous code is available `../codes/python/max_grad_petsc.py`: go and try to run it with `mpirun -np 4` to double check the result is the same.
 2. Write unit tests for at least initialisation and final result.
 3. The code is buggy: what happens if you try to run with 7 ranks?
 Why?
 Can this be fixed?
 How/why?